Black Plastic Gyre Necklace

-At the end of February 2018 I finished making a 26 foot long necklace out of black plastic as a commentary about plastic in our oceans.
+At the end of February 2018 I finished making a 26 foot long necklace out of black plastic post-consumer packaging as a artwork intended to bring awareness to the plastic waste in our oceans.
+In the photo below, the model wears the Black Plastic Gyre Necklace suffocating, submerged, drowning in plastic waste.
+In the background of the photo, a cityscape is submerged while plastic floats in the water.

 Fabrication of the Black Plastic Gyre Necklace

-Scroll down this page to learn more about the assembly of this exhibition piece and the impact of plastic on our earth.
+Scroll down this page to learn more about the assembly of this exhibition piece and the impact of plastic waste on our oceans and the earth.

 In this photo (below), you can see me assembling the necklace at about the half way point.

 The Black Plastic Gyre Necklace was assembled in sections, and then the sections were tied together.
-The shorter sections could facilitate the threading, and it is practical insurance that it will never completely come apart.
-If one set of the mono-filament threads broke, only a portion of the necklace would break.
+The shorter sections could facilitate the threading.
+The sections are also a practical insurance that it will never completely come apart if one set of the mono-filament threads broke.

 In the next image (below) my husband Bill is using his extensive Eagle Scout knot knowledge to tie the individual lengths together.